Not Picture Perfect? Bounce Back from a Body Image Blow

 The second you feel shame – the specific shame YOU feel that compels you to hide a part of you or fix yourself to meet an ideal – the disruption has begun.
 This shame can no longer be a normal, everyday part of your life you cope with.
 You’ve named it.
 You can’t be comfortable with it any longer.
 It’s time to grow from it.
 Start that growth process by focusing on self-compassion, considering your own (or learning about) feminist beliefs, using your body as an instrument, and tapping into a spiritual source of power to remind you that you are more than just a body and you are not alone.

 Without these strategies, the experience of being so unexpectedly shaken by that less-than-ideal photo of myself could have led directly to awful options my “brain on body shame” came up with.
 But, as inconsequential as the experience might seem, I was able to use it as a disruption that prompted me to come up with better plans, like turning to Lexie for a pep-talk (twin bonding!) and writing this post.
 Painful disruptions don’t need to drag us down deeper into the pit of shame and self-objectification!
-These strategies are what we need to lift ourselves out of our often very uncomfortable “comfort zones” into a more resilient way of being our best, healthiest, happiest selves.

 *Werner, E.E. and Smith, R.S.
 (1982).
 Vulnerable but Invincible: A Longitudinal Study of Resilient Children and Youth.
 New York: McGraw-Hill.